eceo-epfl/RS-OVSS/README.md

 <h3>Code requirements (installation) </h3>

-Required python packages are listed in the requirements.yml which can be used to build a conda environment.
+Required Python packages are listed in the requirements.yml which can be used to build a conda environment.

 ```
 conda env create --file environment.yml